Dilbert66/esphome-vistaECP/README.md

 * Arm, disarm or send any sequence of commands to the panel

-* Status indicators - fire, alarm, trouble, armed stay, armed away, instant armed, armed night,  ready, AC status, bypass status, chime status,battery status, check status
+* Status indicators - fire, alarm, trouble, armed stay, armed away, instant armed, armed night,  ready, AC status, bypass status, chime status,battery status, check status, zone and relay channel status fields.

 * Optional ability to monitor other devices on the bus such as keypads, other expanders, relay boards, RF devices, etc. This requires the #define MONITORTX to be uncommented in vista.h as well as the addition of two resistors (R4 and R5) to the circuit as shown in the schematic.
-This adds another serial interupt routine that captures and decodes all data on the green tx line.
-Currently this data is not used in this component but is provided for future use.
-For now, it will only be printed on the console.
+This adds another serial interrupt routine that captures and decodes all data on the green tx line.
+If enabled this data will be used to update zone statuses for external modules.

 The following services are published to home assistant for use in various scripts.